-Listen here to samples and complete tracks from tim p scott on the Crow Caw Music Works label.
+The original intention was to provide a lot of samples and complete tracks from tim p scott on the Crow Caw Music Works label.
 The styles range from hard house, techno, industrial, pseudo-orchestral, to ambient, EBM, and back again.
 Great music for driving, working out, chilling out, or just to sit and enjoy.
+The problem is that when free time exists, I can work on tracks or maintain this site, so guess what’s suffering?
+Yup….

 To purchase CDs or downloadable albums or individual tracks, see the tim p scott catalog on CDBaby.
 (Different releases are also available at the iTunes or Amazon MP3 stores.)